-Historic and forecast tourist volumes covering the entire Indonesia’s Travel & Tourism sector
+Historic and forecast tourist volumes covering entire Indonesia’s Travel & Tourism sector

 Analysis of trips by purpose and mode of transport, and expenditure across various categories including domestic, inbound, and outbound tourism, with analysis using similar metrics

-Analysis of the airline, hotel, car rental, and travel intermediaries industries by customer type-leisure and business travellers
+Analysis of the airline, hotel, car rental, and travel intermediaries industries by customer type-leisure and business travelers

 Reasons To Buy

 Make strategic business decisions using historic and forecast market data related to Indonesia’s Travel & Tourism sector

 Understand the demand-side dynamics within the industry to identify key market trends and growth opportunities

 Direct the promotional efforts on most promising markets by identifying the key source and destination countries